 The simplest way of doing this is by filing out the code.
-The action-click menu in the System Categories pane will give you the option to file out the whole of category PBE-LightsOut.
+The action-click menu in the Package pane will give you the option to various ▷ file out the whole of package PBE-LightsOut.
 The resulting file is more or less human readable, but is really intended for computers, not humans.
 You can email this file to your friends, and they can file it into their own Pharo images using the file list browser.

-Action-click on the PBE-LightsOut package and fileOut the contents.
+Action-click on the PBE-LightsOut package and various ▷ file out the contents.